ddonau/chromGraph/README.md

 # chromGraph
 HPLC raw chromatogram plotting, standard curve calibration and quantification.

-The script takes a series of Mass Spectrometry Data Interchange format files (.CDF) and plots, conducts regression and uses standard curved to quantify concentration of desired compounds.
+The script requires files in the Mass Spectrometry Common Data Form(.CDF) and plots, conducts regression and uses standard curves to quantify the concentration of desired compounds.